 The Board, with the assistance of the Compensation Committee, has reviewed the compensation structure of the Company's Named Executive Officers.
 After taking into consideration the Company's current cost structure and financial position, on August 22, 2019, the Compensation Committee, along with the Board of Directors entered into a series of arrangements with its Named Executive Officers, as well as its board of directors and other key employees.
 As part of these efforts, Mr. Westmoreland agreed to forgive deferred salary owed him by the Company, totaling \$943,750, and to reduce his annual base salary by 50%, to \$75,000.
 The Company also ended its policy of deferring base salary amounts of its other Named Executive Officer and key employees, and temporarily reduced such executive and employee's base salaries by 50%, but will continue to owe previously deferred amounts to these individuals.
 These changes were agreed to by each affected person and were deemed to take effect as of June 1, 2019.
-This structure is expected to remain in place until at least June 2020, at which time the board of directors will re-evaluate the policy in light of the Company's financial status.
+This structure is expected to remain in place, and at least annually, the Committee will re-evaluate these actions, at which time the board of directors will re-evaluate the policy in light of the Company's financial status.